 Neural Dynamics of Visual Cognition Group

-In my free time, I like watching videos, sleeping, eating, and some outdoor activities.
+In my free time, I enjoy watching videos, listening to music, and doing sports.

 For more information about me see my CV.